hartmutlentz/TemporalNetworkAccessibility/R Version/README.md

 **Disease Spread through Animal Movements: A Static and Temporal Network Analysis of Pig Trade in Germany**, Lentz et al., PLOS ONE 11, e0155196–32 (2016)

-Please cite the second reference (PLOS ONE), if you use the R code.
+Please cite the second reference (PLOS ONE) if you use the R code.

-The current version is limited to the calculation of the for the software is a cumulative and shortest paths in a temporal network.
-It consists in 4 functions
+The current version is limited to the calculation of the cumulative path duration distribution and shortest path duration distrubution in a temporal network.
+It consists of 4 functions:

 - ```prepare_data()```: A function to prepare he data in order to set up the Sparse matices
 - ```create_temporal_network()```: A function to set up a list with Sparse matrices